-We have audited the accompanying statements of financial position of the Virginia Highlands Community College Educational Foundation, Inc. (the "Foundation"), as of June 30, 2010 and 2009 and the related statements of activities and cash flows for the years then ended.
+I have audited the accompanying statements of financial position of the Virginia Highlands Community College Educational Foundation, Inc. (the "Foundation"), as of June 30, 2011 and 2010 and the related statements of activities and cash flows for the years then ended.
 These financial statements are the responsibility of the Foundation's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+My responsibility is to express an opinion on these financial statements based on my audits.

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+I conducted my audits in accordance with auditing standards generally accepted in the United States of America.
+Those standards require that I plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+I believe that my audits provide a reasonable basis for my opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Foundation as of June 30, 2010 and 2009, and the changes in its net assets and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In my opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Foundation as of June 30, 2011 and 2010, and the changes in its net assets and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-Our audit was conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
+My audit was conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The schedule of functional expenses on page 12 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in my opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.